-The configuration, calibration, evaluation, and application of GENIE-1 with deep-sea sediments, is described in Ridgwell and Hargreaves [2007] and Ridgwell et al. [2007b].
-Further developments to the sediment model are described in Ridgwell [2007].
+The configuration, calibration, evaluation, and application of cGENIE including deep-sea sediments, is described in $Ridgwell\ and\ Hargreaves\ [2007]$ and $Ridgwell\ et\ al.\ [2007b]$.
+Further developments to the sediment model are described in $Ridgwell\ [2007]$.

-When allowing burial of biogenic material in deep-sea sediments using the SEDGEM module, a further module is available to provide the (long-term) balance the loss of matter from the ocean.
+Finally, when allowing burial of biogenic material in deep-sea sediments using the SEDGEM module, a further module is available to provide the (long-term) balance the loss of matter from the ocean.
 This is called ROKGEM (for: 'ROcK GEochemistry Model') and calculates the solute supply to the coastal ocean resulting from the weathering on land of exposed rock surfaces and soil minerals.
-The flavor of GENIE run with this additional weathering module is then termed:
+The flavor of cGENIE incorporating the weathering module is then termed: